 The Brief Bio

-He is currently CEO of Freemit, a worldwide money-sending startup.
 He has written five books including the best book on blogging, Bloggers Boot Camp, and a book about the most expensive timepiece ever made, Marie Antoinette’s Watch.
 He lives in Brooklyn, New York.

 The Big Bio